-The fourteenth amendment personhood of human beings conceived but not yet born dictates the rejection of the appellees' constitutional challenge to the Missouri legislation at issue here.
+The constitutional personhood of human beings conceived but not yet born dictates the rejection of Planned Parenthood's constitutional challenge to the Pennsylvania statutes at issue here.

-Appellees predicate their challenge upon an alleged "right to elect abortion," Motion to Affirm at 3 (discussing standard of review).
+Planned Parenthood predicates its challenge upon an alleged "abortion right," Brief for Petitioners and Cross-Respondents at 15.
 Such a "right," however, is fundamentally inconsistent with the right to life of persons conceived but not yet born.
+A "right" to abort, where the life of an unborn person is at stake, would make no more sense than "a liberty interest in firing a gun where the case at hand happens to involve its discharge into another person's body," Michael H. v.
+Gerald D., 491 U.S. 110, 124 n.4 (1989) (plurality opinion).
 As this Court acknowledged in Roe, "[i]f this suggestion of personhood is established, the [challengers'] case, of course, collapses, for the fetus' right to life would then be guaranteed specifically by the [Fourteenth] Amendment."
 410 U.S. at 156-57.